 You can learn more about all of these supernatural residents in this article, suffice to say that it’s no wonder that Mount Shasta has been a magnet for mystics, spiritual pilgrims and believers.
-Stay close to the land with this cute studio Airbnb that’s on a goat farm.
+Have a cozy stay at the McCloud Hotel.

 Here are three bohemian things to that you can do in Mount Shasta:

 - Visit one of their six crystal stores and load up on some energy.